 The TCE Support Programme will help local areas in two main ways:

-Specifically, the bespoke support programme will involve:
+Specifically, the bespoke support projects will involve:

 - Time-limited bespoke support projects, aimed at helping local areas to develop an effective strategic response to child exploitation and extra-familial harm.